-These are beautiful aircraft weighing less than 350 kg AUW and are classed as microlights.
+These are beautiful aircraft weighing less than 350 kg AUW (all up weight) and are classed as microlights.
 A holder of a UK driving licence can self certify medically provided one has no psychological history.